 Walk through one of the most beautiful landscapes of Catalonia: l’Empordà.

 This route starts in Sant Feliu de Guíxols and ends in l’Estartit.
 It follows the “camí de ronda”, a coastal path, which allows you to enjoy the incredible coastal landscapes of the Costa Brava region.

-A coast that will surprise most of the visitors, as we pass through old fishing towns as Calella de Palafrugell or Llafranc, or charming medieval villages as Pals, more inland.
+A coast that will surprise most of the visitors, as you pass through old fishing towns such as Calella de Palafrugell or Llafranc, or charming medieval villages like Pals, more inland.

 Far away from the crowded places related to this area, the region that you’ll be walking has plenty of unknown places as well as absolutely beautiful unspoilt coves such as Cala Castell, near Palafrugell.

-This tour will sure provide little but precious happy moments such as drinking coffee just in front of the Sea, or having dinner in some of the best restaurants of the region.
+This tour will sure provide some precious happy moments such as drinking coffee just in front of the Sea, or having dinner in some of the best restaurants of the region.